 We are proud of our providers and all the fantastic work they do in our community.
 This month, we are excited to feature Roshan Prabhu, MD, our March 2019 Provider of the Month.
-Dr. Prabhu has been with Southeast Radiation Oncology Group since July 2013 and sees patients at Carolinas Medical Center Main.
+Dr. Prabhu has been with SERO Group since July 2013 and sees patients at Carolinas Medical Center Main.

 Tell us about yourself and your family.